Housing for Karratha service workers

 1.2 These Terms and Conditions are in addition to any formal agreement with Warambie entered into by the Supplier in relation to the Goods or Services (Contract).
 Should there be any inconsistency between these Terms and Conditions and the Contract, the Contract shall prevail.

 1.3 Warambie will order Goods or Services from the Supplier by issuing a Purchase Order.
-The Supplier is deemed to accept the Purchase Order the earlier of:
+The Supplier is deemed to accept the Purchase Order on the earliest of:

 2. Interpretation